processout/processout-ios/README.md

 ### Running tests

 To run tests locally use `./Scripts/Test.sh` script.
 It is also possible to run them directly in Xcode from the ProcessOut target in `ProcessOut.xcodeproj`.

-### Documentation

-SDK documentation can be found in artifacts alongside every release.

 ## License